01 HOBART & TASMANIA

 Land clearing

-Before: Crown reduction on a swamp gum near a house, Hobart TYPICAL BEFORE
+Before: Crown reduction on a swamp gum near a house, Hobart BEFORE

 Crown reduction on a swamp gum near a house

-Job type:
+Job type

 Pruning

-Typical tree:
+Typical tree

 Established Eucalyptus regnans throwing weight over a tile roof

-Common hazard:
+Common hazard

 Branch load tracking over the roofline, deadwood dropping into the gutter run

-How we handle it:
+How we handle it

 Targeted crown reduction and deadwood pull, climber on a two rope system with light rigging